Willie Mason: Rugby union

 After being released by Hull KR, Mason signed with Top 14 rugby union side, Toulon in April 2011.
 He was seen by Toulon as a possible successor to former Bulldogs teammate and past Toulon centre Sonny Bill Williams.
 In June Mason was selected to play for Barbarian F.C. from the interchange bench in their victory against Wales.

 In December Toulon agreed to release Mason as he was reportedly unhappy in rugby union.
 Mason was described by Toulon fans as a "Brad Thorn wannabe" in the club's history.

-Post playing
+Post-football career

 In 2017, Mason was scheduled to appear as a celebrity contestant on Seven Network's Australian version of Hell's Kitchen.

 In July 2017, Mason branded former professional rugby league footballer Tommy Raudonikis an idiot after Raudonikis said that Jarryd Hayne had failed in the NFL and accused him of not trying while playing for the Gold Coast Titans.
 Mason rushed to Hayne's defence saying "He had a contract, he sold the most jerseys in the NFL ...
 I just don't like it when you get uneducated people on there who hammer people about absolute rubbish, Tommy should just shut his mouth, I hate how everybody is coming out and bagging him about his money.
 He's earning $1.2 million, who cares?, you get these idiots from the 70s and 80s bashing him".